onlyutkarsh/github-copilot-for-azure-pricing/README.md

 ### Chat using natural language

 ![Chat](./screenshots/chat.png)

 ### Get useful insights

-Along with pricing details, the responses will also include few useful insights.
+In addition to pricing details, the responses will include a few useful insights.

 ![Insights](./screenshots/insights.png)